trippo/ResponsiveFilemanager/readme.txt

 - Incremental naming when identical files are uploaded
 - Automatic passing of images height and width to TinyMCE form (configurable in config.ph)
 - All plugin.min.js file non-minified for customization
-- Add file and folder exlusion list in config.php and .config files
+- Add file and folder exlusion list in config.php files
 - Fix rename real-time bug
 - Fix all existing bugs
 - Customization of FileManager window title